 Here’s everything about playing while charging: Damages your phone’s battery?

-Using your phone while it’s charging shouldn’t harm the battery, but you should still be cautious since other parts of the device could get damaged.
+Using your phone while it’s charging shouldn’t harm the battery, but you should still be cautious since other parts of the device could get damaged during a phone charge.

 One important thing to note is that there’s a higher risk of heat buildup when you use your phone as it charges.
 If you’re curious about how using your phone during charging impacts the battery, you’ve come to the right place.
 Keep on reading!